Ray Mabus: Awards, honors, community service

 Mabus has been awarded the U.S. Department of Defense Distinguished Public Service Award, the U.S. Army's Distinguished Civilian Service Award, the Martin Luther King Jr. Social Responsibility Award from the King Center for Nonviolent Social Change in Atlanta, the National Wildlife Federation Conservation Achievement Award, the King Abdulaziz Award from the Kingdom of Saudi Arabia, and the Mississippi Association of Educators' Friend of Education Award.

 He was included in Glassdoor's 2013 list of "Highest Rated CEOs" at 43rd place with an 82% approval rate.
 In 2017 the Mississippi Center for Justice accorded Mabus its Champion of Justice award.
 In 2019 the town of Ackermann erected historic markers honoring both Mabus and fellow town native former governor J. P. Coleman at Governor's Park.

 He is active in many community activities, primarily focusing on education.
 Following Hurricane Katrina, he founded the Help and Hope Foundation, which works to meet the needs of children affected by the storm.

 Personal life

 Mabus married Julie Hines, the daughter of a Jackson banker, in 1987, shortly before he ran for governor.
 Some observers speculated that the marriage was meant to improve his image before the campaign.
 They had two daughters together.
 They divorced in 2000, with the separation proceedings and the following custody dispute over their children marked by bitterness.
 A Hinds County court ultimately granted Mabus shared custody with the children.
 He married Lynne Horecky in 2007.

 Mabus is a fan of the Boston Red Sox having first followed the team during the 1975 World Series while a student at Harvard Law School.
+During his tenure as Navy Secretary, he threw ceremonial first pitches at all 30 major league baseball parks in the United States, the only person ever believed to have done so.